elastic/apm-k8s-attacher/README.md

 ## webhook

 The purpose of the webhook receiver is to modify pods so that they are automatically instrumented by an elastic apm agent.
-Currently, the java, nodejs, and dotnet agents are supported.
+Currently, the Java and Node.js agents are supported.

 The webhook receiver is invoked on pod creation.
 After having received the object definition from the kubernetes api server, it looks through the pod spec